0049 941 / 56 76 460

 On clear days, when you can see as far as the coast of Albania, you understand why, for centuries, Apulia has been called the gate to the east.

-The area bears unique testimony to history, ranging from Castel del Monte, a fortress built by Hohenstaufen emperor Frederick II, and the famous trulli in Valle d'Itria to the Baroque town of Lecce.
+The area bears unique testimony to history: from Castel del Monte, a fortress built by Hohenstaufen emperor Frederick II, and the famous trulli in Valle d'Itria to the Baroque town of Lecce.
+They are proof of how influences from Occident and Orient have blended into a manifold and unique culture.

 Granary and important trading center